pickles/ComfyUI-PyPromptGenerator/README.md

 - Use file-based scripts for complex logic to avoid recompilation
 - Enable caching for wildcard-heavy workflows
 - Both nodes automatically refresh on every execution for dynamic content

-## Publishing to Registry

-If you wish to share this custom node with others in the community, you can publish it to the registry.
-We've already auto-populated some fields in `pyproject.toml` under `tool.comfy`, but please double-check that they are correct.

-You need to make an account on https://registry.comfy.org and create an API key token.

-- [ ] Go to the [registry](https://registry.comfy.org).
-Login and create a publisher id (everything after the `@` sign on your registry profile).
-- [ ] Add the publisher id into the pyproject.toml file.
-- [ ] Create an api key on the Registry for publishing from Github.
-[Instructions](https://docs.comfy.org/registry/publishing#create-an-api-key-for-publishing).
-- [ ] Add it to your Github Repository Secrets as `REGISTRY_ACCESS_TOKEN`.

-A Github action will run on every git push.
-You can also run the Github action manually.
-Full instructions [here](https://docs.comfy.org/registry/publishing).
-Join our [discord](https://discord.com/invite/comfyorg) if you have any questions!

 ## License